GoogleChrome/chrome-app-codelab/lab5_data/README.md

     document.body.addEventListener("drop", drop, false);
     ```

-2. To make all the area of the window accept the drop event and still work on the same scope, let's move the Angular scope definition from the div to the body in the index.html file.
+2. To make all the area of the window accept the drop event and still work on the same scope, let's move the Angular scope definition from the div to the body in the [index.html](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab5_data/2_drop_files/index.html) file.
 Also, let's associate the body's CSS class with the Angular controller's class, so we can change the class directly in the scope and have it automatically changed in the DOM:
     ``` html
     <body ng-controller="TodoCtrl" ng-class="dropClass">
     <!-- remember to remove the ng-controller attribute from the div where it was before -->
     ```

-3. Add a message placeholder to warn the user that some types of dragging are not allowed:
+3. Add a message placeholder (in `index.html`) to warn the user that some types of dragging are not allowed:
     ``` html
     <div>
      {{dropText}}
     </div>
     ```

-4. Add appropriate styling for the `dragging` and `invalid-dragging` CSS classes in `todo.css`.
+4. Add appropriate styling for the `dragging` and `invalid-dragging` CSS classes in [todo.css](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab5_data/2_drop_files/todo.css).
 Here we used a green or red background color animation:
     ``` css
     @-webkit-keyframes switch-green {
       from { background-color: white;} to {background-color: rgb(163, 255, 163);}